dlill/DynSysBio2019/Exercises/aufgaben07.tex.md

 The parameters are given by $k_{1} = 0.1$, $k_{-1} = 1$, $k_{2} = 2$ and $K_{m} = 0.3$.

-* Implement the system and plot the solution in config-space for $S=1$.
+* Use the following system for the exercises
 ````julia

 using DifferentialEquations, Plots